Skip to main content

 The signature on that affidavit confirms your identity as the voter who voted the ballot.
 We compare the signature on the affidavit to the signatures in your voter record.

-You may update your signature by completing an online voter registration form or a mail-in form that are both available on our website.
+You may update your signature by completing an online voter registration form, a mail-in form, or the form at the site linked below.
 If you do not have internet access, registration forms are found at post offices, and in our office.

 Note: If there is an issue with your signature on your returned ballot envelope matching the one on file in your record, we will mail you a notice (cure letter) so you can resolve it and have your ballot counted.